awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ec2-spotfleet-spotfleetrequestconfigdata-launchspecifications-blockdevicemappings-ebs.md

 ## Properties<a name="aws-properties-ec2-spotfleet-spotfleetrequestconfigdata-launchspecifications-blockdevicemappings-ebs-properties"></a>

 `DeleteOnTermination`  <a name="cfn-ec2-spotfleet-ebsblockdevice-deleteontermination"></a>
 Indicates whether the EBS volume is deleted on instance termination\.
+For more information, see [Preserving Amazon EBS Volumes on Instance Termination](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/terminating-instances.html#preserving-volumes-on-termination) in the Amazon Elastic Compute Cloud User Guide\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Encrypted`  <a name="cfn-ec2-spotfleet-ebsblockdevice-encrypted"></a>
 Indicates whether the encryption state of an EBS volume is changed while being restored from a backing snapshot\.
-The default effect of setting the `Encrypted` parameter to `true` through the console, API, or CLI depends on the volume's origin \(new or from a snapshot\), starting encryption state, ownership, and whether [account\-level encryption](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/account-level-encryption.html) is enabled\.
-Each default case can be overridden by specifying a customer master key \(CMK\) with the `KmsKeyId` parameter in addition to setting `Encrypted` to `true`\.
-For a complete list of possible encryption cases, see [Amazon EBS Encryption](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html#encryption-parameters) in the *Amazon Elastic Compute Cloud User Guide*\.
+The effect of setting the encryption state to `true` depends on the volume origin \(new or from a snapshot\), starting encryption state, ownership, and whether encryption by default is enabled\.
+For more information, see [Amazon EBS Encryption](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html#encryption-parameters) in the *Amazon Elastic Compute Cloud User Guide*\.
 In no case can you remove encryption from an encrypted volume\.
 Encrypted volumes can only be attached to instances that support Amazon EBS encryption\.
 For more information, see [Supported Instance Types](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html#EBSEncryption_supported_instances)\.
 *Required*: No